ivgivanov/100-days-of-code/log.md

 **Thoughts:** Of course, it worked on my machine, but doesn't work on real build... trying to identify what went worng... and why

 **Link to work:** ### N/A

+### Day 78: August 18, 2020

+**Today's Progress:** Getting more involved in the development process at work.
+I wrote some tests today

+**Thoughts:** It's nice to be able to implement something that helps your teammates.
+I'm happy that now I can actually contribute to tools used by other people!

+**Link to work:** ### private repository